floric/secret-clan/README.md

 This will start watch modes for the server and frontend and will automatically update the code and restart the server.
 The update process is visible in the terminal output.

-Run the backend tests with the following command:
+Run the backend tests with the following command and also update the coverage report:

-`cargo test`
+`make test-be`

 ## Production Build